FabianVegaA/sigmaF/README.md

 ## How use the REPL?

-Inside the it you can execute code lines using:
+You can execute code lines inside of the REPL using:

 ``` shell
 python3.8 main.py
 ```

-Also, you can create a script with your code and use any statement inside, for this you use:
+Also, you can create a script with your code and use it inside of any statement .
+For this you can use:

 ``` shell
 python3.8 main.py < file.sf >
 ```

-It should show some like it.
+It should show something like this:

 ![Imgur](https://i.imgur.com/bZRpaEx.png)